-Hair Transplant Surgery in Buffalo and Syracuse, NY
+Hair Transplant Surgery in Syracuse, Rochester, and Ithaca, NY

-Double board-certified Facial Plastic Surgeon Dr. Sang W. Kim and Dr. Douglas Halliday of the Natural Face™ Clinics, specialize in hair transplant surgery for patients residing in the Syracuse metropolitan area and Central New York area including Ithaca, and Rochester.
+Double board-certified Facial Plastic Surgeon Dr. Sang W. Kim of the Natural Face™ Clinics, specialize in hair transplant surgery for patients residing in the Syracuse metropolitan area and Central New York area including Ithaca, and Rochester.

 More than half of men will experience some degree of hair loss by the age of 40.
 Some men will experience hereditary hair loss as early as in their late teens.
 The onset, pattern, and extent of the hair loss depend largely on their hereditary traits.

 While there are numerous causes for hair loss in men, the most common cause of hair loss in men is the hereditary male pattern baldness, also called androgenetic alopecia.
 This type of hair loss presents with characteristic pattern of hair loss typically involving the front and the top of the scalp.
 Gradually the baldness at the front (frontal and frontotemporal recession) and the top (vertex) of the scalp will progress until a band at the back of the head is the only hair remaining.

 This characteristic hair loss pattern is caused by male hormone called dihydrotestoterone (DHT).
 DHT is a naturally occuring by-product of testosterone, and while it has important function particularly during the male fetal development, one of its “side-effect” is its deleterious effect on scalp hair follicles in adults.
 We know that the hair follicles affected by DHT are found at the front and top of the scalp, while the back of the head is largely resistant to DHT-mediated hair loss.

 Characteristic male pattern baldness will likely progress throughout one’s lifetime.